zeezme/The-JS-Elevator/README.md

 # A JS ELEVATOR

-This project consists in the creation of a miniature elevator with focus in programming.
+This project consists in the creation of a miniature elevator with focus on programming.
 The biggest objective is of course to improve our programming skills as well as to get some fun doing it.
 To develop this setup, I have used some few things that may or may not be expensive (it really depends on where you live).

 # Required Hardware